Ermina Karim – President / CEO

 Dusty Colyer-Worth – Visitor Center Manager

 Dusty Colyer-Worth officially joined the Chamber staff as the Visitor Center Manager in February 2016, bringing a thorough background in marketing and retail management from his years with Whole Foods and New Frontiers before that.
 Managing a Visitor Center staff of seven customer service professionals, Dusty leads the Chamber’s guest services efforts.
+Meet the team.